UAE traffic: Would an 'odd-even scheme' help ease peak-hour jams?

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Five years ago, Khaleej Times reported – as per data provided by the Roads and Transport Authority (RTA) – that there is one car for every two residents, or 540 vehicles per 1,000 people.
-Compare this average with cities like New York, London, Singapore and Hong Kong that respectively have 305, 213, 101 and 63 vehicles per 1,000 residents.
+Five years ago, Khaleej Times reported – as per data provided by the Roads and Transport Authority (RTA) – that there was one car for every two residents, or 540 vehicles per 1,000 people; while cities like New York, London, Singapore, and Hong Kong respectively had 305, 213, 101 and 63 vehicles per 1,000 residents.

-Less than two decades ago – or back in 2006, the number of registered vehicles in Dubai stood only at around 740,000.
-This doubled to 1.4 million in 2015, and reached 1.83 million cars by 2020.
+In 2006, less than two decades ago, the number of registered vehicles in Dubai stood only at around 740,000.
+This doubled to 1.4 million in 2015, and reached 1.83 million by 2020.
 At present, estimates suggest there are around 3 million cars moving around Dubai on busy week days, including cars coming from neighbouring emirates.

 So, the question is: Would it help if we removed a certain number of cars off the road on certain days of the week to reduce traffic?
 Would an ‘odd-even scheme’ – that is being implemented in some major cities in the world – help ease peak-hour jams?